joaorafaelm/py-compose/README.rst

 .. image:: https://travis-ci.org/joaorafaelm/py-compose.svg?branch=master
    :target: https://travis-ci.org/joaorafaelm/py-compose

 py-compose is a management tool for microservices-like or interdependent projects.
-With py-compose, you can declare how your applications depend on each other and how should they build and run.
+With py-compose, you can declare which applications depend on each other and how they should build and run.

 Usage
 =====